 These companies facilitate money transfers between immigrants who are working in one country, such as the United States and are sending money home to family members in their home countries.
 Remittance payments have become a huge source of income for developing countries in which there is little work to be found.

-P2P (Smaller Transfers) Companies
+P2P (Smaller Transactions) Companies

 These companies facilitate exchanges between one person and another person directly.
 The most common way that this happens is for one person to transfer money directly from his or her bank account to another person’s bank account online or through their cell phones.
 These exchanges are usually relatively small and would not raise the attention of financial institutions.

-Non-P2P (Larger Transfers) Companies
+Non-P2P (Larger Transactions) Companies

 Non-P2P transfers are transfers between companies in different countries or extremely large transfers between individuals.
 The sums of money transferred in these transactions are often very large and can draw the attention of federal and financial agencies.
 There can also be additional steps to take when transferring large sums of money to a different country.

-Tips for Saving on Your International Transfer
+Tips for Saving

 - Shop around.
 Find the best rates for you.